Topological classification of time-asymmetry in unitary quantum processes: Introduction

-Examples \ref{ex:stochastic} and \ref{ex:quantamp} are both special cases of the quantum probability current in the following sense.
-We see that for a quantum process with unitary operator $e^{-itH}$, if $H=H^T$, then $H$ must be real and thus trivially time-symmetric.
-So both of the aforementioned examples arise as subsets of time-symmetric chiral quantum walks.
-However, we shall see that there are other walks which are time-symmetric that do not fall into the above situations.
+Both time-symmetric stochastic processes and amplitude symmetric processes are special cases of processes symmetric with respect to the quantum probability current.
+Indeed, we see that for a quantum process with unitary operator $e^{-itH}$, if $H=H^T$, then $H$ must be real and thus trivially time-symmetric.
+So both of the aforementioned examples arise as subsets of time-symmetric chiral quantum walks \cite{Z13}.
+However, we shall see that there are other walks which are time-symmetric that do not fall into the above situations will be shown.

-We shall give a characterization of those Hamiltonians that enable time-symmetry breaking by viewing them as the adjacency matrix of a weighted graph.
+We shall give a precise characterization of those Hamiltonians that enable time-symmetry breaking by viewing them as the adjacency matrix of a weighted graph.
 For the previous examples, time-symmetry was equivalent to the Hamiltonian defining an bidirected weighted graph (which means it can be viewed as undirected).
-In the general setting, there are further conditions the graph must satisfy.
+In the general setting, there are further essential conditions the graph satisfy.

-\section{The Vanishing of the Quantum Probability Current}
+\subsection{The Vanishing of the Quantum Probability Current}